JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     ;

     static constexpr const char *color =
-      // A string literal containing the color of the map's label and plot to appear in the outputted graphs,
+      // A string literal containing the color of the map's label and plot to appear in the outputted
-      // e.g. rgb( 255, 0, 0 ).
+      //graphs, e.g. rgb( 255, 0, 0 ).
     ;
     ```

-    For each blueprint, `new_ship< blueprint >` should provide the following member functions, where `blueprint` is the name of the blueprint, `map_type` is the map type for that blueprint, and `itr_type` is the type of the associated iterator:
+    For each blueprint, `new_shim< blueprint >` should provide the following member functions, where `blueprint` is the name of the blueprint, `map_type` is the map type for that blueprint, and `itr_type` is the type of the associated iterator:

     ```c
     static map_type create_map()
     {
       // Returns an initialized instance of a map that uses blueprint::hash_key as the hash function,
-      // blueprint::cmpr_keys as the comparison function, and MAX_LOAD_FACTOR as the maximum load factor.
+      // blueprint::cmpr_keys as the comparison function, and MAX_LOAD_FACTOR as the maximum load
+      // factor.
     }

     static void insert( map_type &map, const blueprint::key_type &key )
     {
-      // Inserts the specified key, along with a dummy value, into the map, replacing any matching key already in the map if it exists.
+      // Inserts the specified key, along with a dummy value, into the map, replacing any matching
+      // key already in the map if it exists.
     }

     static void erase( map_type &map, const blueprint::key_type &key )